sumpygump/greengrape/README.md

 name with an underscore (`_`).

-You can add all kinds of content using the easily readable Markdown syntax by just editing folders and files on you computer with the text editor of your choice.
+You can add all kinds of content using the easily readable Markdown syntax by just editing folders and files on your computer with the text editor of your choice.
 That is the beauty of Greengrape.

 For a complete reference of the syntax of Markdown please see [the